praveensn0088/agentic-rag-assignment/data/processed/md/Abu Dhabi Procurement Standards.md

 - The Procurement shall collaborate with the End-users to identify if the required goods, services or  projects  involve  Intellectual  Property,  including  Background  Intellectual  Property  and Foreground Intellectual Property.
 A
 - The Procurement shall ensure that the End-users justify any requests to transfer, license, retain or share the ownership of Intellectual Property not owned by the government entity, such a request may be supported by a business case developed by the End-users.
 B
 - The  Procurement  shall  consult  with  the  Legal  and  the  End-users  to  ensure  that  relevant provisions are included in the solicitation and contract documents and communicated to the Suppliers, in case the Intellectual Property not owned by the government entity is required to be transferred, licensed, retained or shared.
 C.
 - The Procurement shall consult with the Legal and the End-users to ensure that the Intellectual Property  owned  by  the  government  entity  is  protected  through  relevant  provisions  in  the solicitation and contract documents.
-D.

 ## 9.5.
 Consolidated Annual Demand